 Colorado Continues Steady Gains on Graduation Rate

-Data released Thursday, January 24, 2013 by the Colorado Department of Education shows the statewide on-time graduation rate for the class of 2012 increased 1.5 percentage points to 75.4 percent as compared to last year.
-The on-time graduation rate stood at 73.9 percent for the class of 2011.
+Data released Thursday, January 23, 2014 by the Colorado Department of Education shows the statewide on-time graduation rate for the class of 2013 increased 1.5 percentage points to 76.9 percent as compared to last year.